Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Dynamics of conjugation of locally normal subgroups

 \begin{prop} Let $G$ be a topologically simple locally compact group acting continuously by homeomorphisms on a profinite space $\Omega$.
-Assume that the action is minimal and weakly branch, and that there is a non-empty compressible open subset.
+Assume that the action is minimal and locally weakly decomposable, and that there is a non-empty compressible open subset.
+Then the $G$-action is strongly proximal. \end{prop}